TissueImageAnalytics/tiatoolbox/docs/algorithms/theory_idars.rst

 slightly different IDaRS program in this repository.
 It is somewhat more careful than the pseudocode presented in the Supplement to the original paper.

-The IDaRS algorithm is effective because it is very likely that the :math:`k` chosen tiles will contribute most to moving the weights in the desired direction.
+The IDaRS algorithm is effective because it is very likely that the :math:`k` chosen tiles combined with iteratively updated random :math:`r` tiles will contribute most to moving the weights in the desired direction.